 Students are required to maintain a minimum 3.0 post-baccalaureate cumulative GPA prior to advancement, and a minimum 3.0 program GPA after advancement.

-Any semester for which the GPA falls below 3.0 shall result in placing the graduate student on probation.
+Any semester for which the GPA falls below 3.0 shall result in the graduate student being placed on probation.
 A second semester for which the GPA is below 3.0 shall lead to disqualification.
-Additional information can be found in the Division of Graduate Studies section of the General Catalog (see the subsection on Administrative Academic Probation –Academic Disqualification).
+Additional information can be found in the Division of Research and Graduate Studies section of the General Catalog (see the subsection on Administrative Academic Probation –Academic Disqualification).

 Options for Remedying Low GPA: